 Darel Turney has been practicing Iyengar yoga for 18 years and teaching since 2006.

 Darel holds a Junior Intermediate Level 1 certificate.
-He is a joint partner in Peak Yoga Centre with Sue, and we are now in our sixth successful year.
+He is a joint partner in Peak Yoga Centre with Sue.

 Darel teaches classes to beginners and improvers of all abilities and ages, with a style to make everyone feel at ease and able to progress to their true level.